-Cohabitation Agreements in Ontario are often negotiated by a cohabitation agreement lawyer and put into place before cohabitation commences but can also be finalized after cohabitation has already taken place, although it is advisable to have a legally binding and enforceable cohabitation agreement in place within 36 months of the start of cohabitation or a common law relationship.
+Cohabitation Agreements in Ontario are often negotiated and put into place before cohabitation commences but can also be finalized after cohabitation has already taken place, although it is advisable to have a legally binding and enforceable cohabitation agreement in place within 36 months of the start of cohabitation or a common law relationship.
 This is relevant in relation to spousal support.
 If your circumstances change at any time during your relationship, it may be a good idea to review any existing cohabitation agreement to consider if more reasonable, up-dated terms are warranted.
 Further, cohabitation agreements can be converted into a marriage contract, if the parties decide at a future date that they wish to marry.

 As with marriage contracts, the goal of cohabitation agreements for common-law spouses is to establish rights, responsibilities and obligations that the spouses will abide by upon a separation.
 The terms of the agreement can be tailored to address the specific needs of the client, and can include clauses in relation to spousal support, division of specific family property, household contents and personal assets, life interest in a family residence if the breakdown of the relationship is due to a death of a spouse, to ensure that each spouse’s expectations of the other are clearly delineated from the outset.